Master in Climate Change

 This part takes into account the current implications and future regional scenarios in relation to the political-strategic, environmental and socioeconomic nature of the climate change phenomenon, with an emphasis on adaptation and mitigation strategies in different sectors.

-The subjects and corresponding hours that make up the second part, are shown in the following table:
+The subjects and corresponding credits that make up the second part, are shown in the following table:

 Finally, the third part is devoted to the study of Scientific Research Methodology as a step prior to the development of the Master's Thesis.